 This client processes requests from an application that accesses the GFS Shared File System.
 It operates within the kernel.
-Access clients exist on all the nodes of the scalable class where the GFS Shared File System is mounted.
+Access clients exist on all the nodes where the GFS Shared File System is mounted.
 The AC allows cache management of meta-data and file data within the client.